oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

       ```
       nmake fpga_sim
       ```
    3. Generate HTML performance report.
+(See [Read the Reports](#read-the-reports) below for information on finding and understanding the reports.)
       ```
       nmake report
       ```
-      The report resides at `xxx_report.a.prj/reports/report.html`.
+      The report resides at `mmhost_report.a.prj/reports/report.html`.
    4. Compile for FPGA hardware (longer compile time, targets FPGA device).
       ```
       nmake fpga